CVUA-RRW/FooDMe/README.md

 ### Clustering and chimera filtering

 Reads from all samples are pooled and dereplicated (exact match).
-Reads are then clustered in centroids using VSearch's cluster\_size option.
+Reads are then clustered in centroids using VSearch's `cluster_size` option.
-CLusters consisting of a single read are removed form the analysis.
+Clusters consisting of a single read are removed from the analysis.
 Chimeras are then detected and removed using *de novo* and database-based approaches.

 ### Taxonomic assignment

-Dereplicated reads are mapped to the OTUs using VSearch global alignment otpion usearch_global.
+Dereplicated reads are mapped to the OTUs using VSearch global alignment option `usearch_global`.
 Each OTU is blasted against a nucleotide reference database to determine the Taxa of origin.
 Hits are filtered by bit-score difference to the bast hit to remove lower similarity hits.
 A taxonomic consensus is then determined as the lowest common node of all hits.